Neuro-Optometric Rehab for Concussion, Brain Injury & Post-COVID Care

-We help patients recover from concussion, brain injury, and post-COVID vision problems with personalized Neuro-Vision Rehab programs that restore comfort and focus.
+We help patients recover from concussion, brain injury, and post-COVID vision problems with personalized Neuro-Optometric Rehab programs that restore comfort and focus.

-Patients who benefit from Neuro-Vision Rehab often experience:
+Patients who benefit from Neuro-Optometric Rehab often experience:

 If you or a loved one has these symptoms, Neuro-Vision Rehab may provide the relief you’ve been searching for.

 Dizziness can result from a poor integration of the visual and vestibular systems.
-Neuro-Vision Rehabilitation can help to recover it.
+Neuro-Optometric Rehabilitation can help to recover it.

 We use advanced assessments to identify how your visual system is functioning, then design a program that may include in-office therapy, home-based activities, and, in some cases, syntonic light therapy.